Crassula brevifolia

-Crassula brevifolia is a succulent plant native to the arid western edge of South Africa (including the Namaqualand, as far south as Vanrhynsdorp) as well as southern Namibia.
+Crassula brevifolia is a succulent plant in the family Crassulaceae.
+It is native to the arid western edge of South Africa (including the Namaqualand, as far south as Vanrhynsdorp) as well as southern Namibia.

 Description

 A small (reaching 50cm in height), branching, perennial shrub.

 It has distinctively short, thickly-succulent leaves, which are roughly triangular in cross-section but with slightly rounded angles (leaf-margins).

 It has flaking brown bark on its thin, woody stems.

 Variation

 This is a very variable species, with two subspecies and many regional forms.